mushfikur-rahman/mushfikur-rahman/README.md

 👋 Hi there!
 I'm a final year Computer Science and Engineering student at CUET (Chittagong University of Engineering and Technology), passionate about leveraging technology to solve real-world problems.
 Here's a glimpse into my journey:

+🔍 **Looking forward**:
+Excited about exploring opportunities where I can apply my skills and knowledge to contribute meaningfully to impactful projects and collaborations.
+Open to connecting with like-minded individuals and exploring new opportunities in the tech industry.
+Contact me at :mushfikur048@gmail.com

 🚀 **Skills**:
 - Proficient in: C, C++, JavaScript, PHP, Java, Python,Flutter , CSS, HTML, MySQL, Postman
 - Conceptual strengths: Leadership, Team management, Problem-solving, Decision-making